westagain/run-prediction-model/README.md

 ---

-## how to run
+## how to run (no pun intended)

 1. clone the repo
    `git clone https://github.com/westagain/run-prediction-model.git`

+2. change directory
+   `cd run-prediction-model`

-2. install requirements
+3. install requirements
    `pip install -r requirements.txt`

-3. run the script
+4. run the script
    `python runprediction.py`

-4. update your data
+5. update your data
    just edit `data/runtimes.json` with your new run (add a new line in the same format as the others)

-5. check out the results
+6. check out the results
    - predictions, visuals, and weights get updated automatically
    - open the latest files in `data/weights/` to see how each run is weighted
    - see your updated probability in the terminal output and in the plot